xyz1991/Notes_and_Interview_questions/Hadoop_Component_Based_Questions.md

   <img src="https://www.dropbox.com/s/3heoh2vsif84mgv/Oracle_Big_Data_Sloution.png?raw=1" width="650"/>
 </p>

-From the website they are two outgoing data streams one is into Cassandra, where the few required data attributes are processed and loaded back to the Website in real time.
-Other, is through the Data-pipeline of Apache Kafka and Spark Streaming, where all the WebLogs of site activity was collected in near real time streaming and stored in HDFS.
+From the website they are two outgoing data streams one is into Cassandra, where the few required data attributes are processed and loaded back to the Website in real time to enable operational functions of an enterprice.
+Other, is through the Data-pipeline of Apache Kafka and Spark Streaming, where all the WebLogs of site activity was collected in near real time streaming and stored in HDFS to enable Analytical functions of the enterprice.

 The Data collected in HDFS is Processed using Hive, Impala and Spark to Load Recomendations into Cassandra (or) to push Data into Backend DataBases and Relational DataBases like R and Vertica for analytical purposes (or) to push the data into Legacy Databases like MySQL.